Paul Manafort struggled to pay bills in 2016, bookkeeper testifies

 The government on Thursday also produced exhibits they say are false financial statements in 2015 that were doctored by Manafort to make it look like he had $4 million more than he did.
 The government says Manafort then used that document to apply for a loan from the Banc of California.

+Prosecutors used Ayliff’s testimony to establish that a CPA relies on the client to tell the truth about their financial information.

+“We rely on that information to prepare the tax return,” Ayliff said.

 Earlier Thursday, U.S. District Court Judge T.S.
-Ellis III warned prosecutors that they cannot prove a key part of their case unless prosecutors call Gates to the stand.
+Ellis III warned prosecutors that they could not prove a key part of their case unless prosecutors called Gates to the stand.

 Referencing Gates, Ellis told prosecutors in court they “can’t prove conspiracy without him.”

-Gates is cooperating with prosecutors and had been considered a potential star witness.
-Prosecutors suggested Wednesday that he might not be called to the stand after all.
+Gates has cooperated with prosecutors and had been considered a potential star witness.
+Prosecutors suggested Wednesday they might not call him to the stand after all.

 But on Thursday, Andres, the prosecutor, said the government still has “every intention” of calling Gates to testify.

+Manafort left the courthouse in a minivan, though he was not seen through the vehicle’s tinted windows.
+Friday’s trial is set to continue with more testimony from Ayliff.

-Fox News’ Anne Ball and Gregg Re and The Associated Press contributed to this report.
+Fox News’ Anne Ball, Gregg Re and The Associated Press contributed to this report.